Juan Josué Rodríguez

-Juan Josué Rodríguez (born 16 January 1988) is a Honduran football midfielder who plays for Parrillas One.
+Juan Josué Rodríguez (born 16 January 1988) is a Honduran footballer who plays as a midfielder for Parrillas One.

-Career

-Club
+Club career

 Nicknamed El Rambo, Rodríguez start his career in 2007 at Olimpia Occidental from the Liga Nacional de Ascenso de Honduras.
 Then, in 2012 he move to Parrillas One and his team was promoted to the Liga Nacional de Honduras a year later.

-International
+International career

-He made his debut for the national side on 10 September 2014 in a match against Guatemala for the 2014 Copa Centroamericana (0–2 loss).
+Rodríguez made his debut for the national side on 10 September 2014 in a match against Guatemala for the 2014 Copa Centroamericana (2–0 loss).
 He has represented his country at 2014 Copa Centroamericana and in some friendly matches.